offbynull/offbynull.github.io/docs/data/learn/H2S 3D Printing/input/input.md

 ![FreeCAD UI layout](freecad_ui_layout.png)

-Regardless of which workbench you're in, FreeCAD's UI will likely have the sections highlighted in the screenshot above.
+Regardless of which workbench_FC you're in, FreeCAD's UI will likely have the sections highlighted in the screenshot above.
 Almost everything in the toolbar can also be accessed via the main menu and triggered via a keyboard shortcut.

 ```{note}
 When in doubt, click the button immediately to the right of 3 (pointer with a question mark) and select something to learn more about it.